schism-dev/schism/docs/getting-started/grid-generation.md

 </figure>

 !!!notes "Patch method"
    It is well known that channelized flow is better simulated using flow-aligned quads.
  Therefore we recommend using patch in SMS to mesh channels.
 This approach allows precise control on the cross-channel resolution which is important for 3D processes.
 Paving, on the other hand, can lead to either excessively large mesh size or inadequate cross-channel resolution.

 ## Meshing near wetting and drying
-You may want to have an arc follow the initial shoreline (but there is no need to be exactly following the shorelin).
+You may want to have an arc follow the initial shoreline (but there is no need to be exactly following the shoreline).
  Reasonable mesh transition should be done from shoreline to dryland.
 Use comparable or finer mesh resolution in the dryland that is expected to be wetted, and then transition to coarser resolution beyond (to account for rare inundation).